Negative Group Delay Filters -

 In the frequency domain, amplitude characteristic has its minimum at the center frequency, and phase characteristic has a postive slope within the NGD band (group delay, as a negative derivative of the phase characteristic, is therefore negative).

-Frequency-domain NGD trade-offs are:
+Frequency-domain NGD trade-offs include:

 - Out-of-band gain (amplitude characteristic has a minimum at the center frequency), equivalent to time-domain pulse turn-on/off parts transient amplitudes